wp-plugins/wp-sanitize-file-name-plus/readme.txt

 == Description ==

 Empty spaces and special characters can create some problems.
+This plugin santize filename on new media files uploads.

 = Features =

-* Remove latin special characters used in file name
+* Remove latin special characters used in filename
-* Make file name lowercase
+* Make filename lowercase

 == Installation ==